How To Get an Email Response

-Although this tactic might prolong the email exchange, I’ve found it’s often worth the wait because you stack the odds in your favor and influence the likelihood that the recipient will respond to your future emails.
+Although this tactic might prolong the email exchange, we’ve found it’s often worth the wait because you stack the odds in your favor and influence the likelihood that the recipient will respond to your future emails.

 Unless you’re reaching out to a completely cold contact, you probably have some sort of relationship with the recipient (even if that “history” is only a single conversation at a networking event).

 Hopefully, somewhere in your shared history, you made it a point to uncover something interesting about the other person.
-For example: Personal interests, passions, professional challenges, or background information about their family or education.
+For example, personal interests, passions, professional challenges, or background information about their family or education.

 Let me illustrate this concept with an example: